-One of the challenges of writing about Barbecue and Grilling is the confusion of terminology.
-The word barbecue means so many things in so many places and don't get me started on the use of the word 'grilled' in grilled cheese.
+One of the challenges of writing about barbecue and grilling is the confusion of terminology.
+The word barbecue means so many things in so many places.
 Interestingly, this problem isn't restricted to the English language.
-Throughout the Americas, whether it's Spanish or Portuguese, words like Parilla, Churassco, and Asado have similar problems, but ultimately we are talking about meat, grilled over a... real fire with smoky flavors.
+Throughout the Americas, whether it's Spanish or Portuguese, words like parilla, churrasco, and asado ultimately refer to meat grilled over a real fire with smoky flavors.

-This problem of wording extends into the style of grills that are commonly used from the southern tip of South America into the South Western part of the United States.
-Like the early traditions of the United States, fires are frequently built in pits in the ground and meat is suspended overtop.
+This problem of wording extends into the style of grills that are commonly used from the southern tip of South America into the southwestern part of the United States.
+Like the early traditions of the United States, fires are frequently built-in pits in the ground and meat is suspended overtop.
 Cheap and simple, this method doesn't necessarily fit the modern backyard.
 To accommodate our patios, decks, and lawns, a style of grill has emerged that still has a bit of an identity crisis when it comes to a name.
 Sometimes referred to as a Santa Maria Grill, an Argentinian Style Grill, or increasingly a Gaucho Grill (literally Cowboy Grill), these units have a pan or grate for charcoal in the bottom, and a movable cooking surface that can be dropped down for intense, high temperature grilling, or lifted up for a smokier, low and slow style of cooking.
-I am not going to argue what to call these grills and fully acknowledge that they are and will continue to be known by a number of names.

 Most of these units are available as a standalone grill or as an insert.

 Kalamazoo Gourmet makes some of the best all fuel grills on the market and the most expensive.
 Their Gaucho Grill offers everything that can be imagined in this style of grill.
-This stainless steel plate, hand-built grill has a gas powered ignition system, so anything from charcoal to whole logs can be loaded into it and lit without even a match.
-It has an internal, chain driven rotisserie system for added versatility, and this grill can handle a turkey on the spit while also searing steaks.
-At more than $20,000USD this is the most expensive grill of its type on the market, but having had the chance to play with this grill, it is a wonder to behold.
+This stainless steel-plated, hand-made grill has a gas-powered ignition system, so anything from charcoal to whole logs can be loaded into it and lit without even a match.
+It has an internal, chain-driven rotisserie system for added versatility, and this grill can handle a turkey on the spit while also searing steaks.
+At more than $20,000, this is the most expensive grill of its type on the market but is a wonder to behold.

-Coming in well under $2,000USD, this Argentinian style grill from BBQ Pit Boys is one of the least expensive versions of this style of grill.
+Coming in well under $2,000, this Argentinian style grill from BBQ Pit Boys is one of the least expensive versions of this style of grill.
 It is at least one of the least expensive worth considering.
-The construction is heavy duty steel and this model lacks the stainless steel of much more expensive products but cared for, it still possesses all the durability and function that you would want from this style of cooking equipment.
+The construction is heavy-duty steel and this model lacks the stainless steel of much more expensive products but cared for, it still possesses all the durability and function that you would want from this style of cooking equipment.

 There is a learning curve to using a Gaucho style grill.
 Fires need to be carefully built to provide the kind of even heat that will lead to a successful cookout.
 Temperature control can only be done by adjusting the height of the cooking surface, so it needs to be closely watched to ensure that foods are cooked properly and to avoid burning.
 These are, however, some of the most enjoyable grills out there for the serious cook.
 Almost anything that can go on a grill can be cooked on these units, and the flavor is in many ways superior to standard grills, even standard charcoal grill.
 This is campfire cooking perfected.